Integrated Development Environments (IDEs)#

 Miniconda#

-Anaconda may create large environments that require several gigabytes of storage.
+Anaconda may cause large environments that require several gigabytes of storage.
 To install lightweight environments, use Miniconda.
 Miniconda does not include Anaconda Navigator and to enable working with Jupyter notebooks (in Windows):

 Click on Start.